Josiah Duggar Says He And Lauren Swanson Were Like Magnets, Admits Difficulty In Waiting For That First Kiss

 Josiah Duggar and Lauren Swanson certainly don’t have to wait any longer to kiss, and everything else that comes after that.
-But they do admit that it was extremely difficult to wait until they became husband and wife for their first lip lock According to The Daily Mail, the Duggar son found it hard to keep from breaking the rules when he was engaged to his soulmate.
+But they do admit that it was extremely difficult to wait until they became husband and wife for their first lip lock.
+According to The Daily Mail, the Duggar son found it hard to keep from breaking the rules when he was engaged to his soulmate.

 A new season of Counting On is coming up at the end of this month and TLC will air the entire wedding.
 However, you don’t have to wait to watch the wedding as it is currently available on the TLC Go app.